TZer0/tzer0.github.io/amongus.md

 ## Both impostors and crewmates

 - Learn the wiring orders found [here](https://among-us.fandom.com/wiki/Fix_Wiring).
 As an impostor always mention a plausible order.
 As a crewmate, try to bust impostors with impossible orders.
+- Fire up a stopwatch/clock while playing on another monitor or on a phone.
+This can help you keep track of time while faking tasks, catching impostors who are faking tasks, and keep track of kill cooldown timers.

 ## How settings affect the game